Love exploring on foot? Tune in to nature on these great walking tracks and trails across Lower Hutt and Upper Hutt

 Make a weekend of it and stay in one of the DOC huts.
 Wild Kiwi roam free in the Forest Park so you might hear them talking to each other and foraging nearby.

 So blessed to be able to find places like this in our very own backyard.
 Tucked away in the lush greens, you'll find Wellington's highest waterfall!

 A gentle walk among lush forest takes you to a lookout above the wharf - take the zig zag track to complete the loop.
-The forest track is great for buggies (forest track only) and kids wanting to burn off that ice cream from the cafés below.
+The forest track is great for buggies (forest track only) and with the lure of ice cream from the cafés below, little legs will enjoy the view and the reward.
 Easy.
 25 minute loop.